dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ---

-# Middle/Inner Rings
+# Middle Ring

-These traits are available for all classes, and populate the inner rows of Azerite gear.
-They primarily compete with each other and not with the outer traits, as you can find most of the possible combinations of inner and outer traits on available gear.
+These traits are available for all classes, and populate the middle ring of Azerite gear.
+They primarily consist of throughput traits; for tanks, these are stat procs, absorbs, and heals that trigger under certain circumstances.
+These traits are not exclusive with outer ring or inner ring traits.
+This ring is sometimes not present on lower level gear.

-Note that this is not an exhaustive list of all available general traits, but for the sake of brevity I will only talk about the ones that you might consider taking for survivability purposes.
+Note that this is not an exhaustive list of all available middle ring traits, but for the sake of brevity I will only talk about the ones that you might consider taking for survivability purposes.
 If a trait is not listed here, it is likely because it either provides little or no defensive benefit, or is too unreliable to be considered for tanking.

+Broadly speaking, the defensive options on this row are quite weak.
+Unless you have a serious need for a small amount of Armor or Dodge, you should consider opting for a damage-oriented trait instead of one of these options.

 ## Ablative Shielding